 3. Be a resource, not just a sales pitch

-One of the main reasons people are typically reluctant to shift their focus to the holidays is they are not always eager to start thinking about the less than celebratory work that goes into them.
+One of the main reasons people are typically reluctant to shift their focus to the holidays is that they are not always eager to start thinking about the less-than-celebratory work that goes into them.
 While the holidays are—without a doubt—a time for celebration and giving thanks, they are also a time of great stress for a lot of your customers.

-Don’t add to that stress by overwhelming them with salesly content and aggressive promotion; instead, provide them with something they can actually use this holiday season.
+Don’t add to that stress by overwhelming them with sales-y content and aggressive promotion; instead, provide your contacts with something they can actually use this holiday season.
 It can be something as simple as advice for preparing their shopping list, tips for throwing a dinner party, or even a special coupon for subscribers only.

 You can also post tips on Facebook or share articles on Twitter.
 If your business uses Pinterest, consider creating boards to give your followers inspiration leading up to the holiday season.

 This year, start your holiday promotion by helping your customers; they’ll remember it when it comes time to buy.

 4. Don’t try to do too much, too soon